sagarhowal/thesis0/README.md

 ## Results:
-- Random Forest + ARIMA gave highest accuracy for Forecasting aggregated load.
+- Random Forest + ARIMA gave Lowest MAPE for Forecasting aggregated load.

 - Clustering Analysis could not be completed due to high volume of data and lack of computational power available.